steadybit/preflight-kit/docs/faq.md

 There are two common issues causing this:

 1. The agent couldn't (properly) communicate with the extension.
 To analyze this further, please inspect the agent log.
-2. Your team within Steadybit may not have the preflight feature enabled.
-Inspect the team configuration via the Steadybit settings views to ensure that preflight checks are enabled for your team.
-3. The preflight check is not properly registered.
+2. The preflight check is not properly registered.
 Ensure that the preflight check is correctly defined in the extension and that the agent has access to it.
-4. The preflight check is not properly configured for all experiments or a specific team.
+3. The preflight check is not properly configured for all experiments or a specific team.
 Ensure that the preflight check is enabled for the specific experiment or team you are testing.
 See: [Preflight Integration](https://platform.steadybit.com/settings/integrations/preflightAction).

 ## Why is my experiment still running despite a preflight check condition not being met?